Clastify logo

 Required component herePhagocytesLymphocytes, including B-cells and helper T-cells

-This connects with the wider question of how animals protect themselves from threats.
+This connects to the wider question of how animals protect themselves from threats.
 Humans use barriers, rapid non-specific cell responses and slower, specific immune responses.
 The key distinction is not “simple versus clever”; it is broad immediate defence versus specific memory-based defence.

 Phagocytes move to infection and digest pathogens

 A phagocyte is a white blood cell that protects the body by engulfing pathogens and digesting them inside the cell.
-If pathogens get through the skin or mucous membranes, phagocytes act as one of the next lines of defence.
+When pathogens get through the skin or mucous membranes, phagocytes act as one of the next lines of defence.

 Image